Article I: Name

 - Send out information prior to, and/or following, Advisors Forum meetings.

-- Serve two year term on the Committee for Undergraduate Education to represent Advisors Forum.
+- Serve two-year term on the Committee for Undergraduate Education as a representative for Advisors Forum.

 - Report to Advisors Forum membership.